Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-controller.md

     });
     ```

-2. To get playback capability on the client side, use the `GetMetadata` method of the [Tizen.Multimedia.Remoting.MediaController](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Remoting.MediaController.html) class:
+2. To get metadata on the client side, use the `GetMetadata` method of the [Tizen.Multimedia.Remoting.MediaController](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Remoting.MediaController.html) class:

     ```csharp
     var metadata = controller.GetMetadata();